 Reviewing our progress

-annual review (PDF 2.6MB) serves as a roundup of activity commissioned or directed by the Health and Wellbeing Board and guided by the Leeds Health and Wellbeing Strategy.
-It covers the time period of January 2017 to January 2018 and is constructed from perspectives of the organisations represented on the Board, actions and updates from those who have brought items to the Board during this time, and self-assessments of the Board’s function and purpose from Board members.
+annual review (PDF 3.5MB) serves as a roundup of activity commissioned or directed by the Health and Wellbeing Board and guided by the Leeds Health and Wellbeing Strategy.
+It covers the time period of January 2018 to January 2019 and is constructed from perspectives of the organisations represented on the Board, actions and updates from those who have brought items to the Board during this time, and an overview of progress around the indicators of the Leeds Health and Wellbeing Strategy.

 The Health and Wellbeing Board often meets in public and everyone is welcome to attend.
 You may want to ask us a question at the start of the meeting or just listen to partners across the city having great conversations about improving health and wellbeing in Leeds.

 Find out when we're next meeting and what we'll be discussing.

 Who is on the board?

 |Cllr Rebecca Charlwood (Chair)||Executive Member for Health, Wellbeing and Adults, Leeds City Council|

 |Cllr Eileen Taylor||Elected Member, Leeds City Council|

 |Cllr Lisa Mulherin||Executive Member for Children and Families, Leeds City Council|

 |Cllr Pat Latty||Elected Member, Leeds City Council|